THANK YOU FOR SUBSCRIBING

 Although our heads are important, have we forgotten to also think with our hearts?
 All too often, engineers and their designs consider only the obvious: safety and build ability.
 But what might it be like to use that same infrastructure, particularly if you are frail or elderly; have a child in tow; use a wheelchair or don’t speak the language?

 This way of thinking recognises that the most powerful resources in the room are not always the engineers.
+Truth be known, engineers have a tendency to focus on the technical outcomes at the expense of the human experiences.

 Powerful Examples of Forgetting the End-user Abound